 Namdapha National Park- Into the wilderness

-Wildlife biodiversity hotspot
+Wildlife Biodiversity hotspot

-Among the aerial animals, the rare species of white winged wood ducks is being protected here.
+Among the aerial animals, the rare species of white-winged wood ducks is being protected here.
 Many other endangered species have been able to survive here due to the natural surrounding which has been kept untouched and away from the public interference.
 The region of tropical rain forest is responsible for saving many remarkable wild lives which is worth visiting.

 How to reach Namdapha National Park

 Railway: the nearest railway hub in Tinsukia and Ledo.
 Between the both Ledo is nearest that Tinsukia.
-You can choose any one as per your facilitation.
+You can choose anyone as per your facilitation.

 Roadway: Miao is the entry way of Namdapha and it is well connected with other cities.
 Deban is a forest hub and can be accessed from Dibrugarh, Tinsukia, and Margherita.

-Other nearby attractions on Namdapha National Park
+Other nearby attractions in Namdapha National Park

 Hornbill– this is a place where you get a close view of the bird hornbill flying here and there.
-Because of homing ground of such birds the place got its name.
+Because of homing ground of such birds, the place got its name.

 Haldibari– it is a place for forest camping and a thrilling experience.
 It is situated at a distance of 5 km from Deban and you can get there by boat.

-Bulbulia– this is an interesting camp stay experience and if you and if you get the opportunity for overnight stay then you may come across wild animals a bit far away.
+Bulbulia– this is an interesting camp stay experience if you and if you get the opportunity for overnight stay then you may come across wild animals a bit far away.

 Deban– this is also a wonderful forest camp situated on the bank of river Noa- Dihing.
 Here you can enjoy the picturesque view of the forest du- this is also a wonderful forest camp situated on the bank of river Noa- Dihing.
 Here you can enjoy the picturesque view of the forest due to its location along the boundary of the park.
-Trekking, a along the boundary of the park.
-Trekking, angling and hiking could be done on the river.
+Trekking, along the boundary of the park.
+Trekking, angling, and hiking could be done on the river.
 Staying at the forest inspection bungalow is a lifetime achievement.

 Where to stay